ToniCoffee/static-calendar/README.md

-# html-javascript-css
+# Calendar
-Repository for html, javascript and css projects
+Calendar made using html, css, and javascript